desirekaleba/js-form-inputs-validation/README.md

 # JS fields(textFields) validation

-Js fields validation is an example which validate form fields before submission.
+Js fields validation is an example which validates form fields before submission.

 It checks if the fields are not empty, matches the email and more